mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-golang.md

 }
 ```

-## Getting an existing bucket's object (with body or a file)
+## Getting an existing bucket object (with body or a file)

-Once you have the `getCredentials`, `getUniqueBucketName`, and `getS3Client` functions from the previous code snippet (supposing all declared variables are also accessible), you can get an already existing object from a bucket back.
-You have to at least have READ permissions on a bucket to get an object from it.
+Once you have the `getCredentials`, `getUniqueBucketName`, and `getS3Client` functions from the previous code snippet (supposing all declared variables are also accessible), you can get an object that already exists back from a bucket.
+You have to have at least have READ permissions on a bucket to retrieve an object from it.

 ```go
 import (